 Sugar is addictive and has dramatic effects on the brain, especially when it comes to increasing cravings, anxiety and fatigue.
 On the other hand, certain kinds of healthy fats, including cholesterol, act like antioxidants and precursors to some important brain-supporting molecules and neurotransmitters that control learning, memory, mood and energy.
 Your brain is largely made up of fatty acids and requires a steady stream of fats from your diet in order to perform optimally.

 Recently, a 2012 report published in The Journal of Physiology found evidence of strong metabolic consequences of a high-sugar diet coupled with a deficiency of omega-3 fatty acids on cognitive abilities.
-These effects were due to the association of consuming high amounts of glucose and insulin action, which control brain-signalling mediators.
-As one might expect, the unhealthy diet high in sugar but low in healthy fats like omega-3 fatty acids was associated with lower cognitive scores and insulin resistance.
+These effects were due to the association of consuming high amounts of glucose and insulin action, which control brain-signaling mediators.
+As one might expect, the unhealthy diet that was high in sugar but low in healthy fats like omega-3 fatty acids was associated with lower cognitive scores and insulin resistance.
+(6)

+Research suggests the ketogenic diet is especially therapeutic when it comes to protecting cognitive health.
 Researchers believe that people with the highest insulin resistance might demonstrate a lower cerebral blood flow and, therefore, less brain plasticity.
 This is because insulin is a “vasodilator” and increases blood flow to promote glucose delivery to the muscles and organs, including the brain.
-This vasodilator function is stopped when someone develops insulin resistance over time from a high sugar and carb intake, thus there’s a decrease in perfusion of brain tissues and activity.
+This vasodilator function is stopped when someone develops insulin resistance over time from a high-sugar and high-carb intake, resulting in a decrease in perfusion of brain tissues and activity.

 3. Reduced Risk of Metabolic Syndrome and Heart Disease

-A 2012 study published in The American Journal of Epidemiology found that low-carbohydrate diets are more effective at reducing certain metabolic and heart disease risk factors than low-fat diets are and at least equally effective at reducing weight and other factors.
+A 2012 study published in The American Journal of Epidemiology found that low-carbohydrate diets are more effective at reducing certain metabolic and heart disease risk factors than low-fat diets are, plus at least equally effective at reducing weight and other factors.
+(8)

 The study investigated the effects of low-carbohydrate diets (≤45 percent of energy from carbohydrates) versus low-fat diets (≤30 percent of energy from fat) on metabolic risk factors by conducting a meta-analysis of randomized controlled trials.
 Twenty-three trials from multiple countries with a total of 2,788 participants were included in the analyses.